raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

   * todo
     - hope to record everyday and give the summary
-    - focus more on work and your relationships with Ivys
+    - focus more on work and your relationships with Ivy

 #### 2020-05-24
   * action more